 The wool absorbs and evaporates moisture, so the cover doesn’t retain odors.
 Use a wool cover and when it gets moist, just hang it up to dry.
 When it’s dry, it is ready for another use!
 You might only have to wash your covers once a month unless they become soiled – but usually every 2-3 weeks should be plenty.

 You will wash your wool covers by hand and lanolize them every 2-3 washes.
-For a great video and tutorial on how to do this, check out Green Mountain Diapers.

 Some of you are scratching your head and wondering why on earth you don’t have to wash them with each use.
 Well, I looked it up for you because I’m excellent at Google searches. 🙂 Lanolin reacts with the ammonia in urine to form a type of “soap.”
 This is what makes them self-cleaning.